izack8/caasi/backend/data/posts_md/2025-08-11-finally-using-a-db.md

-# Finally Using a Database

 I've  put off writing this for some time, partly because I want to be able to form coherent paragraphs before jotting it down.
 But the more I delay, the more I forget (urGH, frustrating).
 So here's my feeble attempt in trying to describe my journey in integrating MongoDB into my website by stringing a couple of words together.

 # Context